Mohamed-khattab/Node.js-API-Playground/README.md

 ### Book App API

-The Book App API allows users to search for and retrieve information about books.
-It uses the Google Books API to search for books by title, author, or keyword, and returns information such as the book's title, author, and cover image.
-The API also allows users to create, update, and delete book entries in a PostgreSQL database with multiple stores.
+The Book App API allows users to create, read, update, and delete books and stores in a PostgreSQL database.
+Users can also add multiple books to a store, retrieve all books in a store, and search for books by title or author.

-To get started with the Book App API, simply navigate to the `book-app-api` folder and follow the instructions in the README file.
+To get started with the Book App API, simply navigate to the `app-book` folder and follow the instructions in the README file.

 ### Notes App API

-The Notes App API allows users to create, update, and delete notes in a local memstorage.
-It uses the Express framework to handle HTTP requests, and includes support for creating and managing user accounts with secure password authentication.
+The Notes App API allows users to create, read, update, and delete notes in a local memstorage.
+The API is built using the Express framework and does not include authentication or encryption features.

-To get started with the Notes App API, simply navigate to the `notes-app-api` folder and follow the instructions in the README file.
+To get started with the Notes App API, simply navigate to the `app-notes` folder and follow the instructions in the README file.

 ## Contributions

-If you want to contribute to this repository, please follow the standard guidelines for contributing to open source projects.
-Feel free to submit a pull request with your changes or open an issue if you find a bug or have a suggestion for improvement.
+If you want to contribute to this repository,Feel free to submit a pull request with your changes or open an issue if you find a bug or have a suggestion for improvement.

-## License

-This repository is licensed under the MIT License.
-See the LICENSE file for more information.

 Thank you for checking out my Node.js API Learning Repository!